SQL Database resource limits and resource governance

 When database space used reaches the max size limit, database inserts and updates that increase the data size fail and clients receive an error message.
-Database SELECTS and DELETES continue to succeed.
+SELECT and DELETE statements continue to succeed.

 When encountering high space utilization, mitigation options include:

-- Increasing the max size of the database or elastic pool, or add more storage.
+- Increasing the max size of the database or elastic pool, or adding more storage.
 See Scale single database resources and Scale elastic pool resources.

 - If the database is in an elastic pool, then alternatively the database can be moved outside of the pool so that its storage space is not shared with other databases.

 - Shrink a database to reclaim unused space.
 For more information, see Manage file space in Azure SQL Database

 The maximum number of sessions and workers are determined by the service tier and compute size (DTUs/eDTUs or vCores.
 New requests are rejected when session or worker limits are reached, and clients receive an error message.
 While the number of connections available can be controlled by the application, the number of concurrent workers is often harder to estimate and control.
 This is especially true during peak load periods when database resource limits are reached and workers pile up due to longer running queries, large blocking chains, or excessive query parallelism.

 When encountering high session or worker utilization, mitigation options include: